 header layer

-Last Updated - August 23, 2024
+Last Updated - December 2, 2024

-No rush to mush
+Introducing solid foods, no rush to mush

 Until about 6 months, babies only need breast or infant formula milk to give them all the right nutrients.
 They might look like they want to try other things, but their body isn’t ready until they are about 6 months old.
 If they start eating other foods they might not get enough milk.
 If they start eating other food too early they are more likely to get infectious illnesses or even be at risk of obesity.